 Club facilities include a clubhouse with bar and braai facilities, swimming pool, club hut (6 bed bunkhouse) and a separate kitchen area as well as separate ablution facilities.
 Three runways are used for our operation:- a 1600m long main (15/33) with 500m paved sections at either end with a parallel gravel winch runaway and a 700m long gravel cross runway (12/30).
 Summer gliding begins at about 10h00 and ends at sundown, after which we gather in the clubhouse for drinks and lively discussion on the day’s flights.

 For more technical information on ridge flying from Worcester you can also read Alan O’Regan’s Ridge Running Guide from Worcester (with accompanying maps).
-Thermal conditions occur throughout the year, but best on post-frontal days.
+Thermal conditions occur throughout the year, but are best on post-frontal days.
 Convergence can occur during weather pattern changes and is generally formed in lines through the valley.

 We have the best of everything: good thermic conditions, excellent ridge lift for very long distance flights, convergence and wave lift.
-We call it the “Worcester Magic”! you can read two articles describing this magic here:
+We call it the “Worcester Magic!” you can read two articles describing this magic here: